 Visually, the new "Goauache" engine is a mixed bag.
 Environments generally look great and the canvas drawn look from VC has been inherited but the textures look a little flat most of the time.

-If you’re looking for a Valkyria Chronicles experience you’ll be far from it.
-Maybe a turn based Musou Warriors game… There’s very little quality about Valkyria Revolution so I would highly recommend a price drop before trying this game or just save your money for something else.
+If you're looking for a Valkyria Chronicles experience you'll be far from it - it's a spin-off after all.
+Maybe a turn based Musou Warriors game...
+It's a fun arcade game on its own.
+Otherwise there's very little quality about Valkyria Revolution so I would highly recommend a price drop before trying this game or just save your money for something else.

 - Interesting region control system that controls what shops have available.